CGVGroup/IB-VRST/README.md

 The application's executables are available in this repository's [release](https://github.com/CGVGroup/IB-VRST/releases) section.
 Download the main.zip file and inside you will find all the material needed to run the IB-VRST application.

 ## Install
-Once the relese file has been downloaded you can unzip it and inside you will find two folders: **ib-vrst-distractors** e **ib-vrst-social**.
-Each folder is a different application, the former is the IB-VRST distractor version whereas the former is the social (avatar based) one.
-Inside each of these folder you will find one .exe file which will be the main entry point to start the application.
-Both the applications require Steam VR to be up and running.
-For each application there is a configuration file which can be customized, details are as follows.
+Once the release file has been downloaded, you can unzip it, and inside, you will find two folders: **ib-vrst-distractors** e **ib-vrst-social**.
+Each folder is a different application.
+The former is the IB-VRST distractor version, whereas the former is the social (avatar-based) one.
+You will find one .exe file in each of these folders, which will be the main entry point to start the application.
+Ensure Steam VR is up and running and run the .exe file.
+For each application, there is a configuration .txt file that can be customized.
+The applications found in the folders are currently ready with a configuration file corresponding to the one we used in our experiments, as featured in the published article.

-### ib-vrst-distractors
-### ib-vrst-social

-## Citation

-Please cite this paper in your publications if it helps your research.

-    @article{
-    }
+To customize the configuration file for each application, refer to the instructions you can find in the _configuration_Template_Distractors.txt_ or _configuration_Template_Social.txt_ files, respectively available in the root folders _/ib-vrst-distractors_ and _/ib-vrst-social_

 ## Acknowledgements